basnijholt/home-assistant-streamdeck-yaml-addon/README.md

 This add-on allows you to control your Home Assistant instance via a Stream Deck, making it easier than ever to manage your smart home devices and scenes 🏠.
 The add-on is highly customizable and configured using YAML files.
 It runs on the same machine as Home Assistant and supports Linux-based supervised Home Assistant installations.
-Check out the [GitHub repository](https://github.com/basnijholt/home-assistant-streamdeck-yaml) for more details.
+Check out the [`home-assistant-streamdeck-yaml` application](https://github.com/basnijholt/home-assistant-streamdeck-yaml) for more details.

 [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]